krzemienski/awesome-from-stars/README.md

 * [pappasam/jedi-language-server](https://github.com/pappasam/jedi-language-server): A Python language server exclusively for Jedi.
 If Jedi supports it well, this language server should too.
 * [contentful/jekyll-contentful-data-import](https://github.com/contentful/jekyll-contentful-data-import): Contentful Plugin for the Jekyll Static Site Generator
 * [SebastianBoldt/Jelly](https://github.com/SebastianBoldt/Jelly): 🌊 - Jelly is a library for animated, non-interactive & interactive viewcontroller  transitions and presentations with the focus on a simple and yet flexible API.
-* [jellyfin/jellyfin-exoplayer-ffmpeg-extension](https://github.com/jellyfin/jellyfin-exoplayer-ffmpeg-extension): Prebuilt ExoPlayer FFmpeg extension used in the Jellyfin project.
+* [jellyfin/jellyfin-androidx-media](https://github.com/jellyfin/jellyfin-androidx-media): Prebuilt AndroidX Media3 extension(s) used in the Jellyfin project.
 * [molnarr2/jEncoder](https://github.com/molnarr2/jEncoder): Java encoder of mp4 files into m3u8 multiple playlist bitrate, mp3, and different types of m3u8 playlists with queing up multiple jobs at one.
 Pulls from a web site for jobs.
 * [luizmb/Jenkins-Monitor-tvOS](https://github.com/luizmb/Jenkins-Monitor-tvOS): Apple TV Monitor for Jenkins, depends on plugin https://wiki.jenkins-ci.org/display/JENKINS/Build+Monitor+Plugin
 * [jesse-ai/jesse](https://github.com/jesse-ai/jesse): An advanced crypto trading bot written in Python